AccessiScan-XC475/AccessiScan-Website/README.md

 ### Running locally
 - Use the command ```npm install``` to ensure you have all dependencies installed
 - Use the command ```npm run dev```.
 Lines starting with "[0]" are output from the frontend and lines starting with "[1]" are output from the backend
+- The website should now be accessible at [http://localhost:3000](http://localhost:3000)